-Contributions to the National Pension Scheme are recognised in consolidated and separate statements of profit or loss in the year in which they fall due.
+Contributions to the National Pension Scheme are recognised in profit or loss in the year in which they fall due.

-(r) Provisions
+(s) Provisions

 Provisions are recognised when the Group and the Company have a present legal or constructive obligation as a result of past events, it is probable the Group and the Company will be required to settle the obligation, and a reliable estimate can be made of the amount of the obligation.
 The amount recognised as a provision is the best estimate of the consideration required to settle the present obligation at the end of the reporting period, taking into account the risks and uncertainties surrounding the obligation.